Fortinet Patches Critical RCE in FortiAP, High Vulns in FortiOS

 Critical Flaw in FortiSandbox

-Affected versions include FortiSandbox 5.0 and 4.4, FortiSandbox Cloud 24, 23, and 5.0, and FortiSandbox PaaS versions spanning 22.1 through 23.4.
-The unauthenticated attack surface makes this the highest-priority patch in the batch.
+The affected versions span FortiSandbox 5.0 and 4.4, FortiSandbox Cloud 24, 23, and 5.0, and FortiSandbox PaaS versions from 22.1 through 23.4.
+Due to its unauthenticated nature, this vulnerability represents the highest priority for immediate patching.

 Dual CLI Command Injection in FortiAP